merenlab/merenlab.org/_posts/miscellaneous/2016-04-17-predicting-CPR-Genomes.md

 GCTAAAGCAGCCAAGTCAGCAAAAGATGAAGACTAA
 {% endhighlight %}

-And voilà, top hits from blastx are coming from bacteria from CPR (I removed two hypothetical hits):
+And voilà, top hits from blastx are coming from bacteria from CPR (I removed two hypothetical hits from this list):

 |Description|Max score|Total score|Query cove|E value| Ident|Accession|
 |:--|:--:|:--:|:--:|:--:|:--:|:--:|